evildmp/conference-handbook/handbook/talks/timetable.rst

 -------

 Different cultures have different expectations for lunch.
-Your French or Italian attendees might be a vaguely appalled to when confronted by a lunch hour that's only 60 minutes long, while a north American or northern European might consider lunch at 13.00 to be on the late side.
+Your French or Italian attendees might be a vaguely appalled to be confronted by a lunch hour that's only 60 minutes long, while a north American or northern European might consider lunch at 13.00 to be on the late side.
 Adjust your timetable accordingly.